ngtff/SMPP-Stack/README.md

 # NGTFF SMPP Stack

-NGTFF smpp stack, handles large no of esme sessions with huge traffic load
+NGTFF smpp stack, handles large no of esme sessions with huge traffic load, and has internal implementation of SMPP Routing Entity.

+<u>A2P Messages</u>

 <image src="smpp_stack.png" />